Oliver Perks' Wartime Blog Summaries

 - Travelling to Cyprus from Alexandria on HMNZS Leander.

-- Cyprus (Larnaca, one star whiskey, sea swimming with the battery).
+- Cyprus (Larnaca, one star whisky, sea swimming with the battery).

 - Egypt (gas course, Cairo).